-Focus on Teaching and Learning, Spring 2014
+Focus on Teaching and Learning Conference

 Call for Proposals

 The Loyola University Chicago bi-annual Focus on Teaching & Learning (FOTL) conference is dedicated to the belief that as educators, we can grow and develop by learning through one another.
-We envision a faculty and staff life that involves active scholarship, candid and vibrant collaboration, dialogue around teaching and learning, and innovative activities that reflect the University’s mission.
-FOTL can support faculty and staff activity at all stages of development; work begun through this gathering can continue in myriad ways in faculty and staff life.
-FOTL is free for members of the Loyola community.
+We seek to contribute to a faculty and staff life that involves active scholarship, candid and vibrant collaboration, and innovative activities that reflect the University’s mission.
+Our hope is that FOTL can support faculty activity at all stages of development, and that work begun through this gathering can continue in myriad ways in faculty life.

 The theme of this conference is "Social Justice: Presence and Promise in Jesuit Education.”
 This theme is intended to assist us in considering how the value of social justice is present, and how we can further advance this focus in our work here at Loyola, both inside and outside the classroom.

 Dr. Carolyn Shields of Wayne State University will present the keynote address.
 Dr. Shields is a renowned educator and speaker who will share her expertise on incorporating issues of social justice into the curriculum.

 We encourage submissions related to a wide variety of teaching-related topics.
 In addition, we hope to make submissions accessible enough for faculty to submit products that are works in progress, rather than fully conceived.
 FOTL is also an excellent venue for giving presentations that you may have already shared or plan to present at other conferences.

 Sessions will vary in structure in order to provide a robust experience for presenters and participants.
 Presenters are asked to identify their preferred format in their proposal; however, reviewers may suggest alternative formats and/or combination of like topics to form symposia.